What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 Lets start with some considerations about the saliency maps for the four image examples for the \diabased\ model (\autoref{fig:saliency_4id}), and specifically from panels C and D were the transients were correctly predicted as ``real''.
 We observe that the greatest concentration of important pixels for both these images is found in the left-most third of the image: $\idiff \sim 0.5 $ for both.
 We speculate, from our experience in labeling real/bogus by visual inspection and consulting with some of the human scanners that labeled the original \texttt{autoscan} images, that this behaviour is similar to what a human scanner would do: if in the \diff\ image there is a clearly real transient, the scanner would not need to study in detail the \search\ and \temp\ images.

 \autoref{fig:saliency_4id}A and B show correctly classified ``bogus'' transients.
 In \autoref{fig:saliency_4id}A, a ``bogus'' produced likely by a moving object displaying a classical dipole, the majority of the important pixels are located in the \temp\ ($\itempl \sim 0.54 $), concentrated around the location of the central source and the location where its ``ghost'' image is (the coordinates corresponding to the location the bright patch of pixels in the \diff, but in the \temp\ portion of the composite image).
 In \autoref{fig:saliency_4id}B, there is no central source and the detection is triggered by an image artifact.
 The important pixels are found in all three image segments and are spread around a large area of each image: the model has inspected the image in its entirety to decide the classification.
-Following our consideration about the similarity between the CNN and human decision process, we speculate that here too the CNN mimics closely what a human scanner would do: because there is not a clear central source (a ``real'' object) in the \diff, the scanner would analyze the \search\ and \temp\ images to extract more information from the context to enable a classification.
+Following our considerations about the similarity between the CNN and human decision process, \new{having discussed the typical visual inspection process with members of the DES team that human-labeled this data set, we find that, here too, the CNN mimics closely what a human scanner would do}: because there is not a clear central source (a ``real'' object) in the \diff, the scanner \new{wouldn't simply draw a conclusion based on the \diff\, but instead would} analyze the \search\ and \temp\ images to extract more information from the context and enable a \new{robust} classification.
 However, it should be noted that no quantitative studies of the features the human scanners use to classify transients has been done, thus this remains simply an intriguing suggestion.

 For the case of the \nodia\ model, the expectation was less clear: both the \search\ and the \temp\ images are necessary to ``reconstruct'' the information contained in the \diff, and while the pixels overlapping with the central transient are obviously expected to be important, the pixels that surround it are necessary to essentially reproduce the scaling and PSF-matching operations between \temp\ and \search\ that the DIA performs.
 Accordingly, the saliency maps presented in \autoref{fig:saliency_4id_noDIA} are more difficult to interpret: in all four cases, important pixels are found all over the composite images.